-The enrolment is based on the numbers of Level 1 and 2 students recorded in the August census of the preceding year.
-Data for 2016 was calculated using August 2015 census data submitted by schools.
+The enrolment is based on the numbers of Level 1 and 2 students recorded in annually in the August census of the preceding year.
+Data for 2017 is calculated using August 2016 census data submitted by schools and is not adjusted for the 2017 calendar year.